What Nadda has to say on UP BJP MLA being convicted for raping minor, asks Siddaramaiah | Politics

 - India

-Accusing the BJP of politicising the incident of stripping and parading a tribal woman naked in Belagavi, Karnataka Chief Minister on Saturday asked BJP president J P Nadda what would he say about an Uttar Pradesh BJP MLA Ramdular Gond being convicted for raping a nine-year-old girl.
+Accusing the BJP of politicising the incident of a tribal women being assaulted and paraded naked in Belagavi, Karnataka Chief Minister on Saturday asked BJP president J P Nadda what would he say about an Uttar Pradesh BJP MLA Ramdular Gond being convicted for raping a nine-year-old girl.

 ''Are you aware that a BJP MLA from Uttar Pradesh was jailed for 25 years yesterday?
 He had raped a nine-year-old girl.
 What Nadda has to say (on this incident)?"
 Siddaramaiah sought to know.